luis-seibert/CytoGenesis-public-fork/ideas.md

 ### FAR FUTURE:
 - different strains with unique appearance and traits
 - perks have different qualities (common, rare, etc.)
-- perks have "set boni", synergies
+- perks have "set bonuses", and or synergies

 ## Improve user experience
 - implement nice background/overlay for microscope/over